Panzer00Z/flipperzero-firmware/ReadMe.md

 ![Poliwhirl](https://i.imgur.com/RncLTdm.gif)

 To install this firmware on to your Flipper Zero:

--Download the latest firmware release
+- Download the latest firmware release
--Using the QFlipper application, connect your Flipper Zero and select "Install from file" -Select the downloaded firmware and wait for the installation to finish.
+- Using the QFlipper application, connect your Flipper Zero and select "Install from file"
+- Select the downloaded firmware and wait for the installation to finish.

 ![Pikachu](https://i.imgur.com/khuKFJc.png)

 To add the custom idle animations:

--from this Repository, navigate to assets>resources>dolphin and copy the contents of that folder to the "dolphin" folder on the root of the SD card
+- from this Repository, navigate to assets>resources>dolphin and copy the contents of that folder to the "dolphin" folder on the root of the SD card

 ![Alakazam](https://i.imgur.com/IJnzL79.png)